espresso/espresso/docs/Routing.md

 as well as pass control to arbitrary app(without redirect) or just send a custom response to browser(without redirect as well).

-A rewrite rule consist of regular expression and a block that receives matches as params.
+A rewrite rule consist of a regular expression and a block that receives matches as params.

-`redirect` and `permanent_redirect` will redirect browser to new address with 302 and 301 codes respectivelly.
+`redirect` and `permanent_redirect` will redirect browser to new address with 302 and 301 codes respectively.

 **Example:**